Feature SSO Token

 - Complete feature onboarding securely

-The Feature SSO Token solves this problem by providing a signed, short-lived user-context token at application launch time.
+The Feature SSO Token solves this by providing a signed, short-lived user-context token at application launch time.

-When the Feature SSO Token Is Issued
+When the Token Is Issued

-The Feature SSO Token is issued only during feature onboarding flows.
+The Feature SSO Token is issued only during feature onboarding flows:

 - A cardholder selects or enables a feature in the mCards mobile app